unit-team-spbu/template/README.md

-# template
+# Project Title

-Template repository for UNIT team
+Place there all basic information needed for anyone to get started with your repository